DataDog/build-plugins/packages/tests/README.md

 # Tests

-All the workspaces are tested in this workspace.
+All the workspaces are tested in this workspace.<br/>

-It helps us have a better control over the test specific dependencies, and more importantly, centralize the mockings.
+It helps us have a better control over the test specific dependencies, and more importantly, centralize the mockings.<br/>

-Especially useful for having mock projects, built with specific bundlers and run the real thing.
+Especially useful for having mock projects, built with specific bundlers and run the real thing.<br/>
 Right now we have mock projects for:

 -   [ESBuild](./src/mocks/projects/esbuild)